EleoXDA/EleoXDA/README.md

 ---
 ## :information_desk_person:  About Me
-#### I am a mobile engineer (kotlin, flutter,...swift).
+#### I am a junior mobile engineer/developer.
 My journey started on XDA Developers Forum in 2012.
 Following that:

-- I started my journey by learning Bash and XML, whilst contributing to other developer's works
+- I started learning Bash and XML, whilst contributing to other developer's works.
-- Following that, I expanded my programming knowledge to Kotlin and Flutter (expecting to receive Associate Android developer certificate from Google soon)
+- Following that, I expanded my programming knowledge to Kotlin and Flutter (expecting to receive Associate Android developer certificate from Google soon).
-- I am also a certified FullStack developer (Le Wagon) - graduated from a full-time 9-week web development bootcamp learning Ruby,SQL,HTML,CSS,JS (and many others), with 2 Rails projects released at the end.
+- I am also a certified FullStack developer (Le Wagon) - graduated from a full-time 9-week web development bootcamp learning Ruby, SQL, HTML, CSS, JS (and many others), with 2 Rails projects released at the end.
 - My next stop is learning Swift for iOS development.
-- I’m looking to expand my collaborations on cross-platform and/or native development
+- I’m looking to expand my collaborations on cross-platform and/or native development.

 ---